info-201a-wi23/final-project-proposal-Paul0hh/README.md

 Winter 2023
 ## Abstract

-Throughout the years, music has changed a lot.
-From the mid 1950's when rock n roll was popular, to today’s rnb and rap, music is an essential part of our lives.
-Our main question is what has influenced the change of music throughout the years.

-No more than three sentences that summarize your project.
-Focus on the very most important aspects.
-For example: (1) "Our main question is ....
-This question is important because ....
-To address the question, we will ...."
-(2) "We are concerned with ..., because ....
-To address this concern, we plan to ...."
-(3) "Consider that ....
-This is important because ....
-Accordingly, we plan to ...."
+Our main question is how do music trends reflect patterns in society?
+This question is important because the music people consume has a deep tie to their opinions and emotions, which can change when large events happen in the world.
+We are concerned with music trends and how they changed around major world events because it can reflect the mindset that people may have had at the time.

 ## Keywords

-3-5 keywords that summarize your project.
-(e.g., "Keywords: human physiology; bicycle exercise; Gen Z; times-series data")
+Music trends, user consumption, pop culture.

 ## Proposal